PrijalBista/node-task-001/README.md

 ```
 > Note TODO request validation

-Then on api response i added proper relative url by mutating image property in Company Model as such
+Then on api response i added proper relative url by mutating image property in Company Model as such (Mutators)

 ```javascript
 export default class Company extends BaseModel {